notionparallax/blog/_posts/2016-01-06-time-factors.md

 [^8]: the first was done using <a href="https://www.eventzero.com/Greentrac/">Greentrac</a> to measure the number of active computers.
 This isn't perfect because not everyone at a desk is using their computer.
 They may be leaning back in their chair on the phone, or drawing.
 Even if we bump up the occupancy rate by a generous 5% that's still much lower than 100%.
 The actual number went from a peak of 60% down to 40% during lunch time.

-[^8a]: I don't think anyone feels bad about exploiting chairs and software licences, but I'm using <em>exploited</em> in the economics sense, not the bleeding hearts sense.
+[^8a]: I don't think anyone feels bad about exploiting chairs and software licences, but I'm using _exploited_ in the economics sense, not the bleeding hearts sense.

 [^9]: I don't have the exact quote, Matthew has my copy of <a href="http://www.amazon.co.uk/Parkinsons-Law-Northcote-Parkinson/dp/1568490151">the book</a> at the moment.